 COURSE DESCRIPTION: This is a pre-core 300 level course; no advanced classes are assumed, but if you have not taken linear algebra please contact me.
 Using math competitions such as the Putnam Exam as a springboard, in this class we follow the dictum of the Ross Program and ''think deeply of simple things".
 The two main goals of this course are to prepare students for competitive math competitions, and to get a sense of the mathematical landscape encompassing elementary number theory, combinatorics, graph theory, and group theory (among others).
 While elementary frequently is not synonymous with easy, we will see many beautiful proofs and 'a-ha' moments in the course of our investigations.
 Students will be encouraged to explore these topics at levels compatible with their backgrounds.
 Format: Evaluation will be based primarily on homework, presentations and write-ups, and scholarship.
-Prerequisites: Linear algebra (programming experience and analysis are desirable, but not necessary)
+Prerequisites: Linear algebra (programming experience is desirable, but not necessary)

-CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sim1@williams.edu, or anonymously through ephsmath@gmail.com (password 011235813, the first eight Fibonacci numbers).
+CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sjm1@williams.edu, or anonymously through ephsmath@gmail.com (password 1793williams).